Marian-Vittek/raspilot/README.md

 rudimentary.
 Only inertia rules are taken into account.
 Changes in rotation and speed of movement are controlled by PID controllers.
-Frequency at which the main loop is executed is configurable.
-Usual frequencies are between between 50Hz and 5000Hz.
+Frequency at which the main loop is executed is configurable and ranges between 50Hz and 5kHz.
 Smaller drones require higher frequency.

 ### Hardware

-Raspilot supports T265 Intel intellisense positioning and orientation sensor; MPU-6050 family of gyroscopes; HC-SR04 distance sensor; any NMEA GPS sensor and others.
+At the moment Raspilot supports T265 Intel intellisense positioning and orientation sensor; MPU-6050 family of gyroscopes; BMI160 gyroscope; HC-SR04 distance sensor; any NMEA GPS sensor and others.
 It implements PWM and DSHOT 150 protocols to control motor ESCs.
 To see all supported hardware go through subdirectories under 'tool' directory.
 If your hardware is not there, it is quite easy to add new hardware to Raspilot.
 All you need to do is to hack a demo example that comes with the sensor and make it to print measurements to the standard output.

 ### Getting Started

-You need to have at least a basic understanding of C programming in order to use Raspilot.
+You need to have at least a basic understanding of Linux and C programming in order to use Raspilot.
 If you have the courage to try it then:

 1.)
 Clone Raspilot to your Raspberry Pi